Travel and transport

-Ring and Ride buses offer a door to door service, and are available to anyone who has difficulty using other public transport.
-You must register before using the service, and then book a day in advance, when you want to use a bus.
-With ring and ride, you can now travel outside Salford to Bolton, Bury, Manchester, Trafford or Wigan.
+- Ring and Ride buses are available to anyone who has difficulty using other public transport.
+Register before using the service by calling 0845 688 4933 and then book a day in advance, when you want to use a bus.

-Local Link offers flexible and accessible door to door public transport.
-Telephone 0845 605 5505.
+- Local Link (telephone 0845 605 5505) offers flexible and accessible door to door public transport in parts of Salford.